srImathE satakOpAya nama:

 Highlights from nanjIyar‘s vyAkyAnam

 ninainthu – mAnasa (by mind); nainthu – kAyika (by actions); enban – vAchika (by words);

-- vAnOr iRaiyai – Since nithyasUris are dhEsikas (ones how know the truth) they know well that bhagavAn as their swAmy (master).
+- vAnOr iRaiyai – Since nithyasUris are dhEsikas (ones who know the truth) they know well that bhagavAn is their swAmy (master).
 AzhwAr wanted to say “vAnOr iRaiyaik kaLvA enban” (I will call master of nithyasUris as thief), but before completing the sentence, he started thinking about himself and said “aruvinaiyEn” (most sinful me).
-Just like a virtuous person would light a fire at home due to passion/ignorance and later when good sense prevails will atone for that, AzhwAr too thinks he called emperumAn kaLvA (thief) out of love and then realises he did a mistake and worries for that.
+Just like a virtuous person would set fire to his house due to moods of passion/ignorance and later when good sense prevails will atone for that, AzhwAr too thinks he called emperumAn kaLvA (thief) out of love and then realises he did a mistake and worries for that.

 - thaLavEzh … – I also spoke the words of (his dear consort) nappinnai to whom emperumAn revealed even more than what was revealed to mother yasOdhA.

-- thaLavEzh muRuval – jasmine buds are no comparison to the beauty of nappinnai’s teeth (her teeth are so much more beautiful) – yet just like when one sees a wild cow, he gets reminded about the domestic cow, her nappinnai’s teeth is compared to jasmine buds.
+- thaLavEzh muRuval – jasmine buds are no comparison to the beauty of nappinnai’s teeth (her teeth are so much more beautiful) – yet just like when one sees a wild cow, he gets reminded about the domestic cow, nappinnai’s teeth are compared to jasmine buds.

-- pinnaikku Ay – Being flattened by nappinnai’s smile, krishNa became to be fully under her control.
+- pinnaikku Ay – Being flattened by nappinnai’s smile, krishNa came under her control fully.